anki-code/xontrib-back2dir/README.md

 xonsh  /tmp  $ # latest directory ignored
 ```

-## Credits
+## Links
+* This package is the part of [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.

-This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).
+* This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).